ajv-validator/ajv/docs/api.md

 // it prevents you from accidentally passing the wrong type
 ```

-::: warning Please note
+::: warning Compiled serializers do NOT validate data!
-Compiled serializers do NOT validate passed data, it is assumed that the data is valid according to the schema.
-In the future there may be an option added that would make serializers also validate the data.
+It is assumed that the data is valid according to the schema.
 :::

 <a name="jtd-parse"></a>